iiFadel/iiFadel/README.md

 # 💫 About Me:

 Hey there!
-I’m Fadel, a software engineer and full-stack developer who loves learning and exploring new things.
-Whether it’s designing, building apps, or experimenting with machine learning, I’m all about diving into the latest tech and creating meaningful applications.
+I’m Fadel, a software engineer and AI developer.
+Brewing ideas, coding intelligence.

 ## 🌐 Socials: